hhandika/segul/README.md

 #### Windows

 The installation procedure is similar to the MacOS or Linux.
 After downloading the zip file for Windows and extracting it, you will setup your environment variable that point to the path where you will put the executable.
+In Windows, this is usually done using GUI.
 Follow this amazing guideline from the stakoverflow [to setup the environment variable](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho).
 After setup, copy the segul.exe file to the folder.

-### Installing through Cargo
+### Installing using Cargo

 This is the recommended option.
 Cargo will compile the program and fine-tuned it for your specific hardware.
 It also allows to easily updating the app.
 You will need the [rust compiler toolchain](https://www.rust-lang.org/learn/get-started).
 It requires rust version 1.5 or higher.
 Then, check if the toolchain installation successful: